UNIVERSITY CATALOG: 2025-2026

 1. Lower Division Required Courses (6 units)

-RS 100 Introduction to Religious Studies (3)
+RS 100 Introduction to Religion, Culture, and Society (3)

 Select one course from the following: